rohits-dev/dev-lab-aws/README.md

 # apply terraform
-Fork the repo and change variables to run to create resources for you.
+Fork this repo and https://github.com/rohits-dev/dev-lab-k8s-aws Change variables to run to create resources for you.

-dev-lab-k8s-aws

 Update the terraform.tfvars as per you.